eltorqiro/TSW-UITweaks/README.md

 TSW-UITweaks
 ============
-Configurable tweaks for default The Secret World UI elements
+Configurable tweaks and addons for the in-game GUI in The Secret World MMO

-Maintained by: Eltorqiro, The009
+Written and Maintained by: ElTorqiro, The009

 User Configuration
 ------------------
-None yet, to come in future release.
+An in-game config icon is available, which also integrates with Viper's Topbar Information Overload (VTIO).
+Clicking the icon opens the configuration window where each plugin can be enabled/disabled and any available plugin settings can be selected.

 Installation